 The determination is based on an HMRC estimate of the amount of tax due.
-In arriving at an estimate, HMRC will take into account the information that is available to it, eg, HMRC may consider comparable businesses or corporate information.
+In arriving at an estimate, HMRC will take into account the information that is available to it.
+For example, HMRC may consider comparable businesses or corporate information.

 There is no appeal procedure relating to determinations.
-Once they are raised the taxpayer either needs to accept the determination, and pay the tax shown on the determination, or file a tax return.
-A determination can only be superseded by an actual self-assessment return within the required time limits which are discussed below.
+Once they are raised the taxpayer or the company either needs to accept the determination, and pay the tax shown on the determination, or file a tax return.
+A determination can only be superseded by an actual self assessment return within the required time limits which are discussed below.

 It is obviously not good practice to fail to file a tax return, but it should also be noted that in practice HMRC may often overestimate the amount of tax owed.
 While the determination is based on HMRC’s best estimate, HMRC is unlikely to be aware of all of the reliefs available to a taxpayer.
 Taxpayers should also seek to bring their filings up to date as it also ensures that all available claims and elections are made.

 The key legislation for CTSA is found at FA 1998, Sch 18, para 36.

 The key legislation for ITSA is found at TMA 1970, s 28C.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.